OLC-Bioinformatics/ConFindr/README.md

 This program is designed to find bacterial intra-species contamination in raw Illumina data.
 It does this by looking for multiple alleles of core, single copy genes.

-For complete instructions on installation and usage, please visit [the ConFindr GitHub Pages site](https://olc-bioinformatics.github.io/ConFindr/).
+For **complete instructions on installation and usage**, please visit [the ConFindr GitHub Pages site](https://olc-bioinformatics.github.io/ConFindr/).

 ## Important Note

-ConFindr has only been validated using rMLST databases.
-Please use them if possible (`--rmlst`).
+ConFindr has only been validated using rMLST databases. **Please use them if possible** (`--rmlst`).
 Complete installation instructions can be found [here](https://olc-bioinformatics.github.io/ConFindr/install/#downloading-confindr-databases).

 ## Quickstart